hl037/dbug.py/README.rst

 Quick Debug functions to print informations on the context.

-Each function has 3 optional keyword-only argumuments :
+Each function has 3 optional keyword-only arguments :

 - ``i`` : indent level (defaults to 0)
 - ``indent_str`` : indent string for one level (defaults to 2 spaces)
 - ``stream`` : file-like object to output (defaults to stderr)

-These two last parameter are actually defaulted to the modules variables `dbug._Dindent_str` and `dbug._Dstream`.
+These two last parameters are actually defaulted to the module variables `dbug._Dindent_str` and `dbug._Dstream`.

 Each functions ``F`` exist in 2 flavours :